 How is a bladder infection diagnosed?

 If the doctor suspects you have a bladder infection, they may sometimes be able to prescribe medication straight away.
-If they think your symptoms might be a different condition, they can also arrange for further tests to confirm your diagnosis.
+If they think your symptoms might be a different condition, you may need tests to rule these out.

 During your consultation with Push Doctor, our online doctors will ask you questions to assess whether or not you might have a bladder infection.